certeu/morio/docs/docs/guides/design/readme.md

 to do.

-If we assume pipelines have been setup, and we are routing data both to some local storage, as well as an downstream Morio instance, the schematic overview looks like this:
+If we assume pipelines have been setup, and we are routing data both to some local data store, as well as an downstream Morio instance, the schematic overview looks like this:

 <Architecture caption="Schematic overview of a stand-alone Morio deployment">
 ```
 flowchart TD

-  lake[("Local Data Lake")]
+  lake[("Local Data Store")]
   downstream[("Downstream Morio")]
   subgraph Host OS
     dbuilder("[D|R|M|W]Builder<br /><small>(Morio)</small>")